KainNhantumbo/portifolio.dev/data/posts/schema validation with zod and expressjs.md

 topic: 'Security'
 createdAt: '2023-11-09'
 title: 'Schema Validation with Zod and Express.js'
 excerpt: "They say “Never trust user input” - I know that this may sound extreme, but it is an important security principle in programming.
-Today, we will learn togheter how to implement Zod in a Express.js application."
+Today, we will learn together how to implement Zod in a Express.js application."
 ---

 This article will explain the concept of schema validation, explore the features of Zod, and demonstrate Zod validation, and its usage to ensure robust data integrity in Express applications.